demiculus/mentalmodel/_mental_models/5-whys.md

  A3.

- - Why didn't she teach those stuff?
+ - Why didn't she teach that subject?
- - Because she was raised in a society that forbids such talk.
+ - Because she was raised in a society that forbade such talk.

  B1.

  - Why did I want to explore my sexuality?
- - Because I got a blast of hormons when I became a teenager.
+ - Because I experienced a surge of hormones as a teenager.

 #### Extra